jerrod-lessel/scar-threshold/METHODS.md

 `05_generalized_pipeline.ipynb` replaces the Bridge-specific notebooks with one that reads everything from a configuration block.
 Its last cell compares a run against a previous validated one.
 Rerunning Bridge through it reproduces the original Bridge run on all 30 checks: the headline figures in this document, and every one of the 237 basins at full precision, with a largest difference of 4e-14 mm/hr in any threshold, which is floating point rounding.
 Rerunning Line reproduces an earlier Line run on all 19 checks across its 171 basins.

-That matters for interpreting the second fire.
-The version that reads everything from configuration gives the same answer as the version with Bridge hardcoded throughout, so the differences between Bridge and Line come from the fires, not from the code.
+That matters for interpreting the later fires.
+The version that reads everything from configuration gives the same answer as the version with Bridge hardcoded throughout, so the differences between the fires come from the fires, not from the code.
+Borel was run on the generalized notebook from the start and has no earlier run to regress against, which the final cell reports rather than passing silently.

 ### The model implementation, against USGS published output